BladeMcCool/IPFS-Social-Graph/README.md

 ### TODOs / ideas for the future
  - Improve UI, ux, layout/design etc as well as the possibility to make use of the js-ipfs library to load cid data and move timeline assembly code from the server to the browser, which could make the experience much more dynamic!

- - Delete / Retract posts.
-Since the history is published to anyone who cares to crawl it, there is no real concept of being able to permanently delete something however it should be trivial to republish your entire profile history back to the beginning and just leave out anything that you want to 'go away' from your current official timeline of posts.
-A retraction would operate not by trying to rewrite history but instead by adding a new entry flagging an old one as retracted.
-'Edits' to existing posts could be published in a similar fashion just by using diffs and leave it to client code to assemble the current rendition of the text.
+ - Delete / ~~Retract posts.~~ [Impl] Since the history is published to anyone who cares to crawl it, there is no real concept of being able to permanently delete something however it should be trivial to republish your entire profile history back to the beginning and just leave out anything that you want to 'go away' from your current official timeline of posts. ~~A retraction would operate not by trying to rewrite history but instead by adding a new entry flagging an old one as retracted.~~ [Now Implemented] 'Edits' to existing posts could be published in a similar fashion just by using diffs and leave it to client code to assemble the current rendition of the text.

- - Federation of IPNS delegates. basically you'd just list peerIds of the federation members (peer id of their 'IPNS delegate' key) you want to join with, and it will collect all the profileid tip info published by the collective membership.
-Then it would be more practical to stop sending private key to server for IPNS purposes.
+ - ~~Federation of IPNS delegates. basically you'd just list peerIds of the federation members (peer id of their 'IPNS delegate' key) you want to join with, and it will collect all the profileid tip info published by the collective membership.~~ [Now implemented -- including pubsub enhancement ]

- - Repost function, which would be a profile making a post that references another post, this would let profiles in your graph expose you to profiles that are outside of it.
+ - ~~Repost function, which would be a profile making a post that references another post, this would let profiles in your graph expose you to profiles that are outside of it.~~ [Now implemented]

- - 'Follow' button for the profileId shown in these reposts.
-The server would need to go collect profile info to present a display name etc on the reposted content, but could allow it to appear without that too i suppose.
+ - ~~'Follow' button for the profileId shown in these reposts.
+The server would need to go collect profile info to present a display name etc on the reposted content, but could allow it to appear without that too i suppose.~~ [Now implemented]

  - Likes - which by the nature of the system would only be able to count up a total of likes done to your content by people in your social graph.